deondreE/MumbleMon/README.md

 ### About
 ---
-Mumble mon is a gmae all about searching for creaters and stratigising on the best way to defeat them.
+Mumble mon is a gmae all about searching for creaters and figuring out the best way to defeat them.
+By using the turn-based combat system, you can fight with creatures that you have already captured and defeat NPCs.

 ### Turn Based Combat
 ---